StardustDL/raft-impl/README.md

 - Full logging (opt-in).
 - Enable big-step descreasing nextIndex (opt-out).
 - Check disconnecting and convert to follower (opt-in).
+- More than **99.999%** availability through all tests in parallel.
+  - Passed more than 100000 parallel batch tests.

 ## Testing